I hope you have all had a lovely Summer! We have got lots of things planned in the following term which we are looking forward to.

 Stay and Play

-We will be holding a Stay 'n' Play at our school every Monday from the 13th of May.
+We will be holding a Stay 'n' Play at our school every Monday and Friday from the 16th of September.

 This is for children 4 years of age and under.
-It will be from 9:00-10:30 and take place in the
+It will be from 9:00-10:30 and take place in our Family Room

 We will be asking parents for a voluntary contribution of just 50p which will enable us to supply tea/coffee/squash